Why Best for the Midwest is Best for the Planet

 Choose the Best Plants for the Midwest

 Help restore native habitats by choosing to landscape with native plants best suited to our region.
 Landscaping in the likeness of nature can bring many benefits.
 Being naturally suited for an area, native plants require minimal maintenance and watering once established.
 Native landscaping practices help to combat global warming by reducing carbon dioxide (CO2).
 How?
-One way is through limiting the necessity of using lawn equipment.
+One way is through limiting the use of lawn equipment.
 In addition, native plants help to reduce the amount of CO2 in the atmosphere by taking in CO2 and storing the carbon in the body of the plants, roots, and soil.

 Many native plant species are pest-resistant and perennial or self-seeding biennial plants that return year after year.
 In general, landscaping with native plants can help you save time and resources while creating a beautiful lawn or garden.
 When it comes to planting flowers, creating floristically diverse areas can attract birds and wildlife in search of shelter and food.
 For example, sunflowers attract a variety of songbirds, while black-eyed Susans attract butterflies.